 - Exit Criteria: - a.
 Not re-identified for ATSI for the same student group - b.
-Made sufficient growth in Stage 1: Status and/or ELP indicator - ATSI schools in this cohort have three years to exit this designation and will be eligible to exit in Fall 2026.
+Made sufficient growth in Stage 1: Status and ELP indicator (and Non-Proficiency for High Schools) - ATSI schools in this cohort have three years to exit this designation and will be eligible to exit in Fall 2026.
 ATSI schools that do not meet exit criteria will be designated for CSI in 2026 based on data from the 2025-26 school year.